Revisiting the sphaleron and axion production rates in QCD at high temperatures: Lattice Implementation

-Evolving the color electric fields as a function of time, we also perform cooling of the gauge links and electric fields at time steps $1$-$10~\delta t$ depending on whether the coupling are $\gtrsim 1$ or $g<1$ in order to remove ultraviolet fluctuations in them.
-The details of the cooling procedure and the implementation of the Chern-Simons current is explained in the subsequent sub-sections.
+Evolving the color electric fields in a thermal ensemble as a function of time, we perform cooling of the gauge links and electric fields at time steps $1$-$10\delta t$ depending on whether the coupling is $g\gtrsim 1$ or $g<1$, in order to remove ultraviolet fluctuations in them.
+Details of the cooling procedure and the implementation of Chern-Simons current is explained in the subsequent sub-sections.
+Performing time evolution of color electric fields and gauge links from an initial thermal configuration, we measure the Chern-Simons number change as a function of the time interval of observation, $\Delta t=t-t_0$, where $t_0/a=100$.